shreyanshk/boottorrent/docs/internals.rst

 7. Launch external components on the host.
     | After the configuration(s) is written for components, they are launched and passed the path to their respective configuration.

-8. Add generated torrents to Transmission.
-    | Torrent metadata present in the out/torrents directory is then added to Transmission via it's Web API.

 At this point:

 * Dnsmasq is ready to serve any DHCP/TFTP requests.
-* Transmission is seeding the torrents.
+* Aria2 is seeding the torrents.
 * Opentracker tracker (if enabled) is ready to serve the clients.

 So, BootTorrent goes standby and waits for requests to come.